isomerpages/govtech-im8/_control-catalog/Cybersecurity/Data Protection.md

 ### Risk Statement

 Ensuring storage devices are sanitised or destroyed will eliminate the possibility of unauthorised or unintended data retention.

+## DP-7: Data Loss Prevention

+**Group:** Data Protection

+### Control Statement

+Implement data loss prevention mechanisms that monitor data flows, detect sensitive data transfers, and block unauthorised sharing of sensitive data.

+### Control Recommendations

+Where possible, use built-in solutions such as Microsoft Purview or Google Workspace data loss prevention rules.
+Regularly review and update data loss prevention policies to adapt to evolving threats and organisational needs.

+### Risk Statement

+Failure to implement data loss prevention measures increases the risk of unauthorised data exfiltration, accidental data leaks, and data breaches, compromising sensitive information and organisational integrity.

+## DP-8: Data Classification Disclosure

+**Group:** Data Protection

+### Control Statement

+For internal applications serving public officers, specify the highest permitted security and sensitivity classification for input data, such as text, audio, or multimedia/file uploads, in the system&#39;s user interface and guides.

+### Control Recommendations

+Indicate with a clear message, either at or near the input field, the relevant data classification that may be used with the system.
+For GenAI systems, note that any proposed deviations to this control must be [submitted to and approved by NAIG](https://go.gov.sg/GAIDeviations).

+### Risk Statement

+Users who are not informed of the maximum allowed data classification may submit sensitive information the system is not permitted to process, risking data breaches, legal violations, and reputational harm.